ChaoZhang173/1D-peloton/README.md

 James Corbett

 ## Algorithm:
+1. MHD equations:
    Now only using lax-wendroff scheme.
    Other schemes maybe added in the future.
+2. spatial derivative:
+   Use Newton Interpolation
 ## Data Structure:
 STL Vector.
 Consider testing speed/memory using vector.